 But remember you must include the whole path to the GpsPrune jar file.
 To make it easier, you can create a shortcut on your desktop or menu to call the above command.
 Or you can set up a bash script to call it (see below), so you just have to type "gpsprune" to run it.

-If you want to attach an icon to your shortcut then feel free to use this one (256x256 pixels).
+If you want to attach an icon to your shortcut then feel free to use this one.
+You can choose between either a png file (256x256 pixels) or a Windows ico (64x64 pixels).

-GpsPrune should automatically select the language based on your system settings - but remember that only the languages CZ, EN, DE, DE_ch, ES, FR, HU, IT, JA, KO, NL, PL, PT, RU and ZH are currently supported.
-Also TR, RO, ID and AF are partially supported.
+GpsPrune should automatically select the language based on your system settings - but remember that only the languages AF, CZ, EN, DE, DE_ch, ES, FR, HU, IT, JA, KO, NL, NO, PL, PT, RO, RU and ZH are currently supported.
+A handful of other languages are partially supported.
 If you want to override these settings and select the language yourself, you can do this with an extra parameter:

 Or you can use the menu option "Settings -> Set language" to choose another language, save your settings and then restart GpsPrune.